 To cook uncooked rice, you’ll need a couple of bits and bobs from elsewhere in the kitchen, because you won’t be able to cook rice in the normal air fryer basket.
 Rice needs water to cook, and you can’t just tip cups of water in there.
 So, make sure you’ve got a sieve, a cake tin or barrel (this is what the rice will go in), some water, the kettle, and a pinch of salt.

 Cooking rice in an air fryer

 Start by straining your rice with warm water to remove all the starch.
 Long-grain rice works best with the air fryer.
 Boil the kettle and set the air fryer to preheat at 200°C for a few minutes.
 Once your rice is sufficiently strained (and the water is clear), pop it into the cake tin and add your boiled water and salt.
 Tightly cover the dish with aluminium foil, stick it in the air fryer and cook for 25 minutes.

 When it’s done, the tin and foil will be very hot.
 So, make sure you use oven gloves to retrieve the tin from the air fryer basket.
 Gently remove the foil, let the rice dry for a bit, fluff up with a fork and serve.

 While the method for cooking rice doesn’t vary massively and therefore won’t make a difference in an air-fryer, there are some types of rice that just won’t work.

-For instance sticky rice which is made from short grain rice needs steaming and so is much better cooked in a slow cooker or in a steamer.
-Read up on our guide on how to use a slow cooker here.
+For instance sticky rice which is made from short grain rice needs steaming and so is much better cooked in a rice cooker or in a steamer.
+Read up on our guide on how to use a rice cooker here.

 Air-frying pre-cooked and ready-to-heat rice